evaloaeza/website/content/authors/admin/_index.md

 title: Eva Loaeza-Albino
 ---

 I am a PhD Candidate in Economics at the University of Houston.
-Previously, I worked as an economist at the Federal Economic Competition Commission (COFECE), and the Mexican Social Security Institute (IMSS), both in Mexico City.
+Before starting my PhD I worked as an antitrust economist at the Federal Economic Competition Commission (COFECE) in Mexico.
+I also worked as an economist at the Mexican Social Security Institute (IMSS).
 {style="text-align: justify;"}